benkeks/markdown-basic/README.md

 >
 > `world`

-The local variable are, by the way, also added to the DOM, at the end of the document body. *The DOM is the memory!*
+The local variables are, by the way, also added to the DOM, at the end of the document body. *The DOM is the memory!*

 The program execution ends at horizontal lines. (`----` in Markdown – pay attention, some Markdown parsers might also get such a line to mark a heading...)